Norman F. Lent: Early life

-Following his military service, Lent worked as a lawyer in private practice in Lynbrook, New York beginning in 1957, and served as an Associate Police Justice in East Rockaway from 1959 to 1960.
+Following his military service, Lent worked as a lawyer in private practice in Lynbrook, New York, beginning in 1957, and served as an Associate Police Justice in East Rockaway from 1959 to 1960.
 He then worked as Confidential Law Secretary for New York Supreme Court Justice Thomas P. Farley from 1960 to 1962.

-Political career
+Early political career

 New York State Senate

 Lent was a member of the New York State Senate from 1963 to 1970, sitting in the 174th, 175th, 176th, 177th and 178th New York State Legislatures.

 As a State Senator, he opposed the integration of the elementary schools in Malverne, which the state's education commissioner ordered in 1963.
-After the United States Supreme Court upheld order, Lent introduced an anti-busing bill in the State Senate that was ultimately signed into law but found unconstitutional by a federal court.
+After the United States Supreme Court upheld the order, Lent introduced an anti-busing bill in the State Senate that was ultimately signed into law but found unconstitutional by a federal court.
 Lent stated that he opposed the order because the integration could undermine neighborhood schools.

 Lent supported efforts to expand the grounds under which women could have legal abortions in New York.
 He headed both the Joint Committee on Public Health as well as the Senate Health Committee and pushed for a limited expansion of the law in order to reduce the number of illegal abortions taking place.
 The joint committee recommended expanding the legal grounds to include forcible rape, incest, substantial risk to the physical or mental health of the mother, unmarried mothers under 16 years, “gross abnormalities” of the fetus, and mental incompetence or physical disability of the mother.

-Congressional service
+Congress

 Lent was elected as a Republican to the 92nd, 93rd, 94th, 95th, 96th, 97th, 98th, 99th, 100th, 101st and 102nd United States Congresses, holding office from January 3, 1971, to January 3, 1993.

 He was a delegate or alternate delegate to the 1972, 1976, 1980, 1984 and 1992 Republican National Conventions.

+Election

 Lent entered Congress by defeating an incumbent, the controversial Democratic representative Allard K. Lowenstein, by 9,300 votes in a hotly contested election in a newly drawn, largely Republican district.
 One of his campaign slogans was the play on words, "Let's vote out Lowenstein for Lent."
 Long Island's generally liberal Five Towns region had recently been removed from the district, and the far more conservative Massapequa added, during Congressional redistricting by the Republican-controlled State legislature.

 The election was viewed nationwide as a referendum on President Richard Nixon's conduct of the Vietnam War.
 Lent supported Nixon's policy of gradually withdrawing American Forces from Vietnam while turning the fighting over to the South Vietnamese Army.